p16i/do-gist/README.md

 # DO-GIST
-The lazy way to create my gist.
+The lazy way to create a gist from your clipboard.

 ## Requirement
 - node.js